Advertiser Disclosure

 No Preset Spending Limit*

-The Amex Platinum card has no preset spending limit, which will be incredibly helpful if you’re planning on making a large purchase and don’t want to run the risk of getting the card declined.
+The Amex Platinum card has no preset spending limit, which will be incredibly helpful if you’re planning on making a large purchase and don’t want to run the risk of getting your card declined.

 The Chase Sapphire Preferred has a traditional credit limit, so you’ll need to stay under that credit limit at all times.